Years at WID2016 - present

 - Ms.C., Computer Science, INPT, University of Toulouse, France.

 - Ph.D., Applied Mathematics, UT3 Paul Sabatier, University of Toulouse, France

 Clément Royer’s research interests revolve around numerical continuous optimization and all its applications.
 His current research focuses in particular on two aspects of the area: the introduction of randomness within otherwise deterministic optimization schemes and the worst-case complexity analysis of optimization algorithms.
-Following his Ph.D. work, he also maintains a high interest in derivative-free optimization.
+Following his Ph.D. work, he also maintains a high interest in derivative-free and simulation-based optimization.

 - S. Gratton, C. W. Royer, L. N. Vicente and Z. Zhang.
 Direct search based on probabilistic descent.
 SIAM Journal on Optimization, 25(3):1515-1541, 2015.